Who am I?

 I grew up between Montevideo and Punta del Este, in Uruguay; where I studied International Relations and languages, in order to travel the world and work in an international organization to make an impact.

 But finding a job in an international NGO was not that easy.
-I got a job in a magazine, then in a bank, got an MBA and at 26 realized: that life was not what I wanted.
+I got different jobs until at 26 I landed in a bank, got an MBA and realized: that life was not what I wanted.

-When after a couple of years the bank closed, I realized it was a “now or never” moment to accomplish a lifetime dream.
-I left Uruguay with 2 suitcases to experience the world and to be out of my comfort zone in order to know myself better and learn what I was capable of.
+Two years later when the bank closed, I had a “now or never” moment to accomplish a lifetime dream.
+I left Uruguay to experience the world and to be out of my comfort zone in order to know myself better and learn what I was capable of, alone.

-Santiago de Chile, Sevilla, Madrid, Brisbane, Geneva and Paris followed, where I live now performing a job I love.
+I then lived and worked in Santiago de Chile, Sevilla, Madrid, Brisbane, Geneva and Paris, where I live now, developing a job I love.

-Still dreaming, still idealist and adventurous, still working for my dreams.
+Still dreaming, idealist and adventurous.
+Still working for my dreams.

-After I left Uruguay I enjoyed my lifestyle.
-I was traveling often, discovering different cultures, experimenting, renewing myself, living adventurously.
-I had many jobs, most of them sales related, while at the same time I volunteered for locals NGOs in my free time, to fulfill the need of contributing and making a positive impact.
+I enjoyed my lifestyle abroad.
+I was traveling often, discovering cultures, experimenting, renewing myself, living adventurously.
+I had many jobs, most of them sales related, while in parallel I volunteered for locals NGOs, to fulfill the need of contributing and making a positive impact.
+I also found love, and got married.

-But, in the long term, feeling this “emptiness” at work, created an imbalance in my life.
+But then in the long term, this “emptiness” I was feeling at my work, created an imbalance in my life.
 Without realizing I focused all my passion, attention and expectations in my personal life: mainly my partner and convinced myself about the fact that performing a job I didn’t care didn’t matter, as long as I was making money and I had my family.

 But life always surprises us.
-I lost my father the same year my husband and divorced, and consequently I lost my job and my apartment.
+I lost my father the same year my husband and I divorced, and after I lost my job and my apartment.

 I was at zero.
 A new era started for me that made me rethink everything.